Big-Ideas-Lab/nutrics/README.md

 5. unique_foods.pickle

    unique_foods is a Python dictionary of several thousand food items with a 300 dim vector representation from the Google News Corpus.
 They are organized as key:value pairs (food:vector).
 They were put in a python dictionary to limit the number of vectors from the Google News Corpus, and thus can load much more quickly (file size 1.5GB to 3.5 MB)

+### Demo.ipynb

+This is a jupyter notebook that uses each of the above described modules and endpoints for demonstration purposes. **NOTE**: Change the administrator password prior to production, since it is included in this demo.

 ## Frontend (Mobile Application)